 Can Your Tax Debt Be Forgiven

-- Offer in Compromise: The IRS understands that there are instances in which they will not be able to collect the full amount a taxpayer owes.
-If you have a low income or have a significant financial hardship, you may qualify for an offer in compromise, which allows you to settle your tax debt for less than what you actually owe.
-There is an application process for this and you must be able to prove that you are unable to pay the full amount due, but the recent IRS Fresh Start Initiative has made the application process much easier.
+The IRS understands that there are instances in which they will not be able to collect the full amount a taxpayer owes.
+If you have a low income or are experiencing a significant financial hardship, you may qualify for an offer in compromise, which allows you to settle your tax debt for less than what you actually owe.

-- Non-collectible status: This is another program for those who cannot afford to pay their tax debt.
-If the IRS agrees that you cannot pay your living expenses and your tax debt, it could place your account in non-collectible status, meaning you will not receive letters and they will not place levies on your property for a certain period of time.
+This is another program for those who cannot afford to pay their tax debt.
+If the IRS agrees that you cannot pay your living expenses and your tax debt, it could place your account in non-collectible status (CNC), meaning you will not receive letters and they will not place levies on your property or income for a given period of time.
 Note that the IRS does not suspend penalties and interest charged on the amount you owe.

-- Bankruptcy: If you have filed Chapter 7 bankruptcy, then the IRS is also not allowed to pursue collection.
+If you have filed Chapter 7 bankruptcy, then the IRS is also not allowed to pursue collection.
 Bankruptcies negatively affect your credit.

 Get Out From Under Tax Debt

 Success Tax Relief understands that feeling the burden of tax debt can be overwhelming and stressful.
 Our team works with taxpayers all over the country to find the best path forward, minimizing the impact on your overall financial future.
-For more information about our team, our services, or to see if you might qualify for a program that helps you get out from under tax debt once and for all, call us at 877-825-1179 or contact us online for a free consultation.
+For more information about our team, our services, or to see if you might qualify for a program that helps you get out from under tax debt once and for all, contact us online for a free consultation.